 Mauna Loa Macadamia Nut Farm & Factory

 Everyone’s heard of Mauna Loa.
 Just a few miles south of Hilo brings you to the Mauna Loa Macadamia Nut Farm and Factory.
-Take a self-guided tour, sample some nuts, and stock up on your favorites from the source!
+The actual home of the brand!

 Where To Eat On The Big Island